Jake-Ryan-McDaniel/Personal-Site/README.md

 # Personal-Site
-A site for all my stuff
+A landing page for a website about myself and some of my interests